nightrome/cocostuff10k/README.md

 1. Download matconvnet-calvin: `git submodule update --init models/cocostuff-fcn`
 2. Compile and configure FCN following the [author's instructions](https://github.com/nightrome/matconvnet-calvin).
-2. Download the model by running `models/cocostuff-fcn/install.m` in Matlab or manually download and unzip [cocostuff-fcn.zip](http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-fcn.zip) into the `models` folder.
+3. (optional) Manually download and unzip [the model](http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-fcn.zip) into the `models` folder.
+Choose this step if you don't want to train the model yourself.
+4. TODO run...

 ### DeepLab
 Use the following steps to download and setup the DeepLab [4] semantic segmentation model trained on COCO-Stuff.
 It requires [deeplab-public-ver2](https://bitbucket.org/aquariusjay/deeplab-public-ver2) and is built on [Caffe](caffe.berkeleyvision.org):

 1. Download deeplab-public-ver2: `git submodule update --init models/cocostuff-deeplab`
 2. Compile and configure DeepLab following the [author's instructions](https://bitbucket.org/aquariusjay/deeplab-public-ver2).
-3. Download the model by running `models/cocostuff-deeplab/install.m` in Matlab or manually download and unzip [cocostuff-deeplab.zip](http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-deeplab.zip) into the `models` folder.
+3. (optional) Manually download and unzip [the model](http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-deeplab.zip) into the `models` folder.
+Choose this step if you don't want to train the model yourself.
+4. Run `models/cocostuff-deeplab/run_cocostuff.sh` to train and test the network.

 ## Annotation Tool
 In [1] we present a simple and efficient stuff annotation tool which was used to annotate the COCO-Stuff dataset.
 It uses a paintbrush tool to annotate superpixels with stuff labels.
 These annotations are overlaid with the existing pixel-level thing annotations from COCO.